 - Use a removable media.
 Download SpyHunter on another clean computer, burn it to a USB flash drive, DVD/CD, or any preferred removable media, then install it on your infected computer and run SpyHunter's malware scanner.

 - Start Windows in Safe Mode.
 If you can not access your Window's desktop, reboot your computer in 'Safe Mode with Networking' and install SpyHunter in Safe Mode.

 - IE Users: Disable proxy server for Internet Explorer to browse the web with Internet Explorer or update your anti-spyware program.
 Malware modifies your Windows settings to use a proxy server to prevent you from browsing the web with IE.

 If you still can't install SpyHunter?
 View other possible causes of installation issues.

 'How Windows Efficiency Reservoir Infects Your Computer' Video

 Tip: Turn your sound ON and watch the video in Full Screen mode to fully experience how Windows Efficiency Reservoir infects a computer.
 The video contains clickable buttons.

-Windows Efficiency Reservoir creates the following registry entries:
+Windows Efficiency Reservoir creates the following registry entry or registry entries: